-20. In a great house, there are not only vessels of gold and silver but also of wood and clay, some for honor and some for dishonor.
+20. In a great house, there are not only vessels of gold and of silver but also of wood and of clay, some for honor, and some for dishonor.

 21. So then, if someone purges himself from these, he will be a vessel of honor, sanctified, and fit for the Master’s use, prepared for any good work.